arend-lang/site/src/tutorial/PartI/records.md

 # Classes, instances

-The only difference between classes and records is that for classes an instance inferrence procedure is implemented.
-This procedure is analogous to the one in Haskell.
+The only difference between classes and records is that there is an instance inference mechanism available for classes.
+This mechanism is analogous to the one in Haskell.

-Global instances of a class can be defined using keyword {%ard%}\instance{%endard%}.
+Global instances of a class can be defined using {%ard%}\instance{%endard%} keyword.
 For example, there are two natural instances of the class {%ard%}Monoid{%endard%} for natural numbers: monoid on {%ard%}+{%endard%} and monoid on {%ard%}*{%endard%}.